Green Initiatives around Charleston

-Drew and Suzie Franyo started (Evergreen Concepts) in Mount Pleasant to help homeowners build and remodel homes in a sustainable way.
-They showcase regional green businesses and provide consumer education and consultation services.
+Drew and Suzie Franyo started Evergreen Concepts) in Mount Pleasant to help homeowners build and remodel homes in a sustainable way.
+Evergreen Concepts showcased regional green businesses and provided consumer education and consultation services.

 Mickey and Caroline Brennan operate The Sprout café in Mount Pleasant , South Carolina’s most earth-friendly restaurant.
 They feature delicious vegan, organic, raw food and smoothies served in biodegradable containers.
 See their menu and more information on their website.